miethe/meatyprompts/README.md

 Refer to `docs/DEVELOPER_GUIDE.md` for detailed environment setup and commands.

+## Prompt Metadata Spec

+The prompts service supports a rich set of governance fields to aid in discovery and reuse.
+Each prompt captures:

+* **title** – human friendly name.
+* **body** – the prompt text.
+* **use_cases** – list describing intended scenarios.
+* **access_control** – one of `public`, `private`, `team-only`, or
+  `role-based`.
+* Optional details such as target models, providers, integrations, audience, input/output samples and related prompt links.

+Timestamps for creation and last modification are managed by the database.
+See the OpenAPI docs for the full schema.

 ## License

 This template is provided under the terms of the [MIT License](LICENSE).
 See the `LICENSE` file for details.